See also Engineering

 - See all courses required to complete a BE(Hons) in Computer Engineering

-Most courses consist mainly of lectures, with laboratory work included to complement the theory and to show the relevance to practical applications.
+Most courses consist mainly of lectures, with laboratory work included to complement the theory and show practical application.
 Some formal laboratory periods are replaced by independent and group projects.

 There is currently a nationwide shortage of computer engineers despite electronic devices being one of New Zealand's major exports.
-This programme has been developed by the University of Canterbury and the electronics industry to overcome this problem.
+This programme has been developed by UC and the electronics industry to overcome this problem.

 There are plenty of exciting job opportunities locally, nationally and internationally for computer engineers, as they are in high demand.
 Many find employment with companies that create devices with embedded systems such as Tait Electronics, Allied Telesis, Fisher & Paykel, Dynamic Controls and Trimble.